-- 25 If ADOT office space in the collocated office, related facilities, or fixtures is destroyed, damaged, - or stolen then, except as provided below, Developer shall, at its cost and within 10 Business - 27 Days after the occurrence of such Loss, repair the items to their original condition or replace - them.
-However, in the case of lost, damaged, or stolen office equipment (e.g., computers, facsimile machines, copy machines, and printers), replacement must occur within 2 Business - 30 Days.
-Notwithstanding the foregoing, however, if the Loss occurs as a direct result of the willful - 31 misconduct of ADOT or its personnel or consultants and such Loss is not covered by insurance - actually carried, or required under or pursuant to the Contract Documents to be carried, by - Developer, then Developer shall repair or replace the affected items within the timeframes specified herein, and ADOT will reimburse Developer for the actual reasonable documented - 35 costs incurred to repair or replace, including the amount of any deductible, except as provided - 36 otherwise in Section 11.2.4 of the Agreement.
+- If ADOT office space in the collocated office, related facilities, or fixtures is destroyed, damaged, or stolen then, except as provided below, Developer shall, at its cost and within 10 Business - 27 Days after the occurrence of such Loss, repair the items to their original condition or replace - them.
+However, in the case of lost, damaged, or stolen office equipment (e.g., computers, - 29 facsimile machines, copy machines, and printers), replacement must occur within 2 Business - Days.
+Notwithstanding the foregoing, however, if the Loss occurs as a direct result of the willful misconduct of ADOT or its personnel or consultants and such Loss is not covered by insurance - 32 actually carried, or required under or pursuant to the Contract Documents to be carried, by - 32 actually carried, or required under or pursuant to the Contract Documents to be carried, by 33 Developer, then Developer shall repair or replace the affected items within the timeframes - 34 specified herein, and ADOT will reimburse Developer for the actual reasonable documented - 35 costs incurred to repair or replace, including the amount of any deductible, except as provided - 36 otherwise in Section 11.2.4 of the Agreement.